Columbus Common Council votes to remove Christopher Columbus statue from current location, future unknown

 Local student Cora Dahl said Christopher Columbus brought disease to the native people and was involved in raping and torturing them, preceding a long history of violence and persecution: reservations, the Trail of Tears, the whitewashing of Native culture.

-"I’ve learned that kidness and compassion has never come short in our town and this is what we need to show and remove our statue," Dahl said.
+"I’ve learned that kindness and compassion has never come short in our town and this is what we need to show and remove our statue," Dahl said.

 Chip Tiedeman of Rio sent children to Columbus schools and said there didn't seem to be a problem with Christopher Columbus back then.
 He wondered what will be left if you start taking things like the statue away.

-Jack Sanderson said the issue should be studied over the next year or two instead of being done under pressure during a heated election year and invoked President Donald Trump's recent Mount Rushmore speech.
+Jack Sanderson said the issue should be studied over the next year or two instead of making the decision in a heated moment politically.--

 "To take it down now is to basically surrender to the mob," Sanderson said.